bamart-dev/hamming_distance/README.md

 # Ada C23 PSE 03 - Hamming Distance

+*This PSE 03 "companion" repo was created to practice working with Git/GitHub, as well as to practice a bit with setting up requirements and Pytest tests.*

 ### Problem Statement
 Create a function named `hamming_distance` that calculates the number of differences between two DNA strands.